You're not my brother, black-assed scum.

 - Book Ends: When Danila rides out Saint-Petersburg on hitchhicked truck, radio plays the same song as one played when Danila arrived to Saint-Petersburg.
 The song is sung in major key, though.

 - The Cameo: Several Russian rock musicians as themselves.

-- Cool Old Guy: "The German", occasional friend of Danila, who saves Danila's life, when he was wounded, in exchange for Danila's saving him from robber.
+- Cool Old Guy: "The German" (his real name, Hoffmann, is mentioned once in the movie), occasional friend of Danila, who saves Danila's life, when he was wounded, in exchange for Danila's saving him from robber.
 He is also somewhat of a philosophier: his goal in life is to refute Russian proverb "What is good for Russian - is death to German".

 - Dirty Coward: Danila's brother.

 - Everyone Calls Him Barkeep: Tough he said his name is Hoffmann, Danila keeps calling him немец (nemets), that means German.

 - Faux Affably Evil: Krugly loves silly poems and Russian proverbs.

 - German Russians: German, naturally.
 One of the last examples, because after the fall of Soviet Union, most of Germans left Russia.

 - Gun Porn: Two very detailed scenes with Danila customising his weapons.
 We even get to see making of making distracting bombs from aluminium dust and potassium permanganate.

 - Hitman with a Heart: Danila surely does care for innocent people.